-In our model, liquidity is valued because it provides flexibility.
+In our model, liquidity is valued because it provides flexibility as in the classic works of Hahn (1990) and Jones and Ostroy (1984).
 The essence of our argument is that when a greater volume of liquid assets become available, agents are willing to save more because they are not as concerned with being locked into illiquid investments.
 They can hold a larger portfolio of assets - more liquid and more illiquid assets - and be assured that they can sell a sufficient amount of the liquid assets when funds are needed for consumption or investment.
 The increased supply of liquid assets under QE does not just push down their price and lead investors to switch away from other assets to short-term U.S. government liabilities.
 It also increases overall lending, including in the form of less liquid loans to emerging markets.